natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_clitable.rst

     In [5]: cli_table.ParseCmd(output_sh_ip_route_ospf, attributes)

-As a result we have processed output of *sh ip route ospf* command in cli_table object.
+As a result we have processed output of "sh ip route ospf" command in cli_table object.

 cli_table methods (to see all methods, call dir(cli_table)):